yongzx/GSoC-2019-FrameNet/Documentation - Expanding FrameNet with NewsScape and Embedding.md

 ### 3. Filtering Potentially New Lexical Units

-These unseen lexical units which are assigned to a frame are filtered for validating whether the frame fits them.
+These unseen lexical units, which are assigned to a frame, are filtered for validating whether the frame fits them.

 The first filter checks whether any of the lexical units within the frame shares the same POS as the new unseen lexical unit.

-The second filter checks whether the exemplar sentence of the unseen lexical units contains the core frame elements of the assigned frame.
+The second filter checks whether the exemplary sentence of the unseen lexical units contains the core frame elements of the assigned frame.

 ---

-## Overall Implementation Details (`create_embeddings.py`)
+## Implementation Details (`create_embeddings.py`)

 ### 1. Generate BERT embeddings for Lexical Units

-Output: A pickled file `lus_fn1.7_bert.p` that saves the mapping of the IDs of lexical units to their BERT embeddings
+**Output**: A pickled file `/home/zxy485/zxy485gallinahome/week9-12/unseen_LUs/lus_fn1.7_bert.p` that saves the mapping of the IDs of lexical units to their BERT embeddings

 ```python
 def create_fn_LU_embeddings(embedding, save_file):